WardPearce/OBRequests/README.md

 # Object-Based Requests
 OBRequests is a modern typed requests library for Python 3.
-It aims to eliminate common boilerplate code with creating API wrappers and make supporting async & sync python together easy!
+It aims to eliminate common boilerplate code when creating API wrappers and makes supporting async & sync python together easy!

 ## Index
 - [Install](#install)